mdhasnainali/explore-rag-techniques/README.md

 </div>

-> **The living, hands-on reference for RAG.** Every technique implemented in Python.
-Every concept explained simply.
-Continuously updated as the field evolves.

 A practical, continuously updated learning resource covering every layer of Retrieval-Augmented Generation — from how to split a document to how to evaluate whether your system actually works.
 Each technique comes with runnable Python code, a Feynman-style explanation, step-by-step algorithm breakdown, Mermaid diagrams, worked examples, and honest pros/cons.

 **New here?** Start with [What is RAG?](#-what-is-rag) → follow the [Learning Path](#-learning-path) → run your first example in under 2 minutes.